Iv0078/Space--soen341project2023-/README.md

 ## Objective

-Create a career service platform
+Creation of a career service platform

 ## Project: